dharshan-kumar-ks/PGBuddy-FrontEnd/README.md

 - **Password Recovery**: Add "Forgot Password" support on the login screen.
 - **Roommate Explorer**: Discover roommate profiles and switch rooms via an interactive room map.
 - **Dynamic Meal Management**: Let admins add or remove meal options on the fly.
+- **Order Arrival Notification**: Send a message to user's mobile number once an order arrives in the café.
 ---
 ## Acknowledgments
 Built with ❤️ by Dharshan Kumar.